Arun-kc/novicebot/CONTRIBUTING.md

 Pull requests are the best way to propose changes.
 We actively welcome your pull requests:

 1. Fork the repo and create your branch from `main`.
-Create a branch in the following format.
+Create your branch in the following format.
 ```
 $ git checkout -b yourname/branchname
 ```